The Massacre

 Sue: At least it’s an interesting plot development.

-Me: Here’s something of interest for you: that was the first episode of Doctor Who to be directed by a woman.
+Me: Here’s something that may interest you – that was the very first episode of Doctor Who to be directed by a woman.

 Sue: That’s fabulous.
-Now if I could actually see her direction, I might be able comment on it.
+Now if only I could see her direction, I might be able comment on it.

 The Sea Beggar